DIL33SHA/number-incrementer/readme.md

 #################### Number incrementer ##################

-this project created using HTML,CSS and JavaSript
+this project developed using HTML,CSS and JavaScript

-we can use this for count number,
+we can use this for count number like,
 		- balls in an over
-		- peoples of enter
+		- peoples of entered
-		- like thing
+		- etc

 ##########################################################